-The following eligibilities are authorized in MAP-21 for the Transportation Alternatives Program and by the SCDOT Commission:
+The following eligibilities are authorized in FAST for the Transportation Alternatives Program and by the SCDOT Commission:

 Only certain costs are eligible for reimbursement through the Transportation Alternatives program.
 An obligation occurs when a project is approved and a project agreement is executed between the Federal government (FHWA division offices) and the State.
 Although considerable time and money may have already been spent developing a project, an obligation marks the beginning of project costs which are eligible for reimbursement.
 Any design and feasibility studies conducted prior to receipt of a Notice to Proceed are not eligible.

 After obligation many project specific costs are eligible.
 Preliminary and final engineering work including project development, environmental work, cost estimates, and construction plans are eligible after approval is received by the administering agency.
 Utility relocations, construction engineering, and construction costs would also be eligible.
 Right-of-way property rights required for TAP projects and the acquisition of this ROW may be an eligible expense.
 The acquisition of real property is subject to the federal Uniform Act.